 Schools are required by law to have an admission and attendance registers.
 It is important that both registers are accurate and up to date.
 Schools should regularly encourage parents to inform them of changes when they occur.
 There are specific regulations governing the information that should be entered on each register, and when the school should inform the LA of a pupil's absence from school or when a pupil's name is added to or deleted from the admissions register.
-Further information can be found in Annex A of Keeping Children Safe in Education, Working together to improve school attendance (September 2022) and Children missing education September 2016.
+Further information can be found in Working together to improve school attendance (August 2024)and Children missing education September 2016.
 Schools should check with their local authority to ensure they are following the correct local procedures for transmitting this information.